pupil-labs/pupil-docs/getting-started/capture-workflow.md

 ## Capture Workflow

-Put on the Pupil headset and plug it into your computer.
-Open the Pupil Capture app.
-You will be presented with 2 windows – `World` and `Eye`.

 Go through the following steps to get familiar with the Pupil workflow.
 You can also check out [video tutorials](#walkthrough-videos) at the end of the guide.

 ### 1. Put on Pupil
-Put on Pupil and plug it in.
+Put on the Pupil headset and plug it in to your computer.
 Headsets are adjustable and shipped with additional parts.
 For more information head over to the [Pupil Hardware](#pupil-hardware "pupil hardware") guide.

 ### 2. Start Pupil Capture